Just letting you know that these chewy, soft, chocolate-mint avocado cookies are sponsored by my awesome friends over at Rubbermaid®!

 BUTBUTBUT – that V-E-R-Y same Rubbermaid is solving the answer to all your problems today (I know you have the same inner cookie tin issues) because their TakeAlongs® (which are available at Target!) have Limited Time Only holiday prints and colors!

-So, now I can actually store them in the super-festive Holiday Rubbermaid TakeAlongs® and – BOOM – instant cookie tin stand in, that’s already decorated SO pretty that you only need some extra light decoration to jazz it up!
+So, now I can actually store these avocado cookies in the super-festive Holiday Rubbermaid TakeAlongs® and – BOOM – instant cookie tin stand in, that’s already decorated SO pretty that you only need some extra light decoration to jazz it up!

-Is it just me or does eating cookies out of cute packaging make them more delicious?
+Is it just me or does eating an avocado cookie recipe out of cute packaging make them more delicious?
 Just looking at all the colorful, Christmas-y prints made me get the warm, holiday fuzzies and get me SO excited to get baking.

 You understand.
 I know it.